 |Photo by Pamela S. Meyers|

 To this day, several yachts from the late 19th century are still available for chartered events on the lake.
 This is the Polaris, that was once owned by Otto Young who built the large estate known now as Stone Manor.
 This vessel is lovingly cared for and preserved.
-Just last year it received a "make over."
+It received a "makeover" in 2014 and is still in service today.
 Sometimes I like to look at it and imagine the days of old when ladies in their bustled dresses and men in coat and tie used it to travel to and from the train or maybe just to take a pleasure ride.
-Oh the stories this boat could tell. (the paddle wheel vessel behind the Polaris is the Lady of the Lake, a replica of another paddle wheel by the same name that used to sail Geneva Lake.)
+Oh, the stories this boat could tell. (the paddle wheel vessel behind the Polaris is the Lady of the Lake, inspired by another paddle wheel by the same name that used to sail Geneva Lake.)

-If you are in the Lake Geneva, Wisconsin area, check out the excursion boat rides that are in operation from April to the end of October at Lake Geneva Cruise Line.
+If you are in the Lake Geneva, Wisconsin area, check out the excursion boat rides that are in operation from April to the end of October (and sometimes even later if weather permits) at Lake Geneva Cruise Line.

 Postcards from Author’s Collection